MeetMartin/didauth/README.md

 The library itself is written in pure JavaScript and uses Babel and Webpack to build.
 However, for your convinience Typescript typings and JSDoc are provided with the library.

+The node code is build using ESM with support for both import and require and optimized for three-shaking to reduce your package sizes.

 ## Contributors

 [![Contributors](https://contributors-img.firebaseapp.com/image?repo=MeetMartin/didauth)](https://github.com/MeetMartin/lambda/graphs/contributors)

 Made with [contributors-img](https://contributors-img.firebaseapp.com).

+## Changelog

+### 1.2.0

+* Library type changed to module using ESM imports/exports.
+Still supports commonjs require through webpack/babel build.
+* Optimizations for tree-shakeability of the library for both ESM and CJS.
+* Declaring Node support from version 12.16 (current node is 17.4.0, LTS is 16.13.2, and AWS Lambda defaults to node 14).
+* These changes were heavily tested with different configurations.
+However, if you encounter any issues, please report them on GitHub.